 - Even if you cannot completely bypass the house edge, using the sequence can help diminish losses.
 At the same time, though, you also diminish your potential returns.

 The examples prove the main usage of this strategy is to mitigate the Roulette house edge.
 While you may get some profit if you follow the staking plan by the book, you shouldn’t raise your expectations too high.
-How to calculate the expected value of this strategy:

 - We only use even-money bets with this Roulette strategy, so we’re already at a disadvantage.